zooldk/large-scale-xmpp/README.md

 Monitor for detecting troubles of performance and eventual attacks.

--Large bandwidth consumption
+* Large bandwidth consumption
--Many packets of stanzas of a special kind, could be an attack or a error -Patterns of traffic ... limit those through throtteling
+* Many packets of stanzas of a special kind, could be an attack or a error
+* Patterns of traffic ... limit those through throtteling

 ### Attacks and maintenance

--attacks might slow down your server and stop new users for connecting -abuse
+* attacks might slow down your server and stop new users for connecting
+* abuse